-- Recovery of waste heat in vented steam from IBD in NCU - Routing of BOG to PR fuel gas header for recovery. - c.
-Steps taken by the Company for Utilising Alternate Sources of Energy - The renewable energy portfolio of the Company includes grid connected power and off-grid solar power.
-The Company is replacing fluorescent tube lights & incandescent lamps with LED lighting. - Till Financial Year 2021-22, about 5,77,911 numbers of Conventional lighting have been replaced with LED in all the Refineries of IndianOil.
-About 96,597 nos. of LED were installed during 2021-22 as an ENCON initiative.
+- Recovery of waste heat in vented steam from IBD in NCU - Routing of BOG to PR fuel gas header for recovery.

+- The renewable energy portfolio of the Company includes grid connected power and off-grid solar power.
+The Company is replacing fluorescent tube lights & incandescent lamps with LED lighting. - Till Financial Year 2021-22, about 5,77,911 numbers of Conventional lighting have been

-• The Company has 25.57 MWp of solar panels across various refineries with a total annual generation capacity of 33.18 million units.
+- replaced with LED in all the Refineries of IndianOil.
+About 96,597 nos. of LED were installed during 2021-22 as an ENCON initiative. - The Company has 25.57 MWp of solar panels across various refineries with a total annual generation capacity of 33.18 million units.

 (B) Efforts made towards Technology Absorption, Adaptation and Innovation a.
-Indigenous Technology i) indeDiesel® (Diesel Hydrotreatment) Technology indeDiesel[®] technology developed for BS-VI quality diesel production by R&D Centre along with Engineers India Limited has been successfully implemented in Bongaigaon, Gujarat (DHDS revamp and DHDT revamp) and Haldia refineries.
+Indigenous Technology i) indeDiesel® (Diesel Hydrotreatment) Technology indeDiesel® technology developed for BS-VI quality diesel production by R&D Centre along with Engineers India Limited has been successfully implemented in Bongaigaon, Gujarat (DHDS revamp and DHDT revamp) and Haldia refineries.
 The subject technology is also under implementation at Barauni refinery.